-Indicate that you have completed data entry for your RSR Recipient Report by clicking "Certify" in the menu on the left.
+Indicate that you have completed data entry for your RSR Recipient Report by clicking "Certify" in the Navigation panel on the left.
 Enter a comment in the text box, and check the box under the comment box indicating that you certify that the information is accurate.
-Recipients should make an effort to certify their RSR Recipient Reports as soon as possible after the RSR Web System opens.
+Make an effort to certify your RSR Recipient Reports as soon as possible after the RSR Web System opens.
 Subrecipients cannot submit their RSR Provider Report and client-level data until their recipient(s) certify their RSR Recipient Report(s).